mebauer/building-elevation-subgrade-nyc/README.md

-# A Five Step Approach to Evaluate NYC’s Building Elevation and Subgrade Dataset in Python
+# Exploring the Building Elevation and Subgrade (BES) Dataset for New York City in Python
 Mark Bauer

 # Table of Contents